 - 1. Position the cursor in the document where you want the number to appear. - 2.
-From the Insert menu, choose Auto Number (ALT, I, A).

-- 3. In the Sequence Name edit field, type the name of the sequence whose number you want to refer to. - 4.
+From the Insert menu, choose Auto Number (ALT, I, A). - EXP will display the Insert Auto Number dialog box. - 3.
+In the Sequence Name edit field, type the name of the sequence whose number you want to refer to. - 4.
 Choose the OK button.

 When you insert a sequence number, EXP inserts a code into the text and updates the automatic numbering for the entire document.
-If you position the cursor on the sequence number, the leftmost field of the Status Bar will display where seqname is the name of the sequence.
+If you position the cursor on the sequence number, the leftmost field of the Status Bar will display where segname is the name of the sequence.